roman-dzhadan/ubuntu-setup/README.md

 # ubuntu-setup

-Run a command as a regular $USER:
+Run a command as a regular $USER and provide admin password on demand.

 `bash install.sh`